-My friend Howard of Backroad Planet and I took a whirlwind tour of upstate New York discovering Rochester on our way to the annual Travel Media Showcase conference in Niagara last fall.
-The lure of Rochester for me was the great beer culture, a raved about foodie scene, and a waterfall that runs through the middle of town.
-It certainly lived up to the expectations and I found my 24-hour visit just a teaser, leaving me wanting more of this industrial chic upstate New York city.
-Here is what we found to explore in Rochester, New York.
+My friend Howard (of Backroad Planet) and I took a whirlwind tour of upstate New York, discovering Rochester on our way to a Travel Media Showcase conference in Niagara.
+The lure of Rochester for me was the exciting beer culture, a raved-about food scene and a waterfall that runs through the middle of town.
+It certainly lived up to the expectations, and I found my 24-hour visit just a teaser.
+It left me wanting more of this industrial-chic upstate New York city.
+Here is what we found fun and memorable on our hosted trip to Rochester, New York.

 Wegmans: A World-Class Food Market

 The iconic and highly successful Wegmans grocery stores started in Rochester, New York.
 While in the area, drop by the flagship store located at 3195 Monroe Avenue.
-Here you will find a high-end grocery store and a food emporium with impressive hot and cold, domestic and international food stalls serving a plethora of enticing meals.
-The prepared foods and grab-n-go items are equally as impressive.
-Take your food with you or visit the second story dining area with free WiFi that is relaxing and family-friendly.
+Here you will find a high-end grocery store and a food emporium with impressive hot and cold, domestic, and international food stalls serving a plethora of enticing meals.
+The prepared foods and grab-n-go items are equally as remarkable.
+Take your food with you or visit the second-story dining area with free WiFi that is relaxing and family-friendly.

-Wegmans is a family-owned business which started in 1916 that has almost 100 stores across the mid-Atlantic.
+Wegmans is a family-owned business that started in 1916 that has almost 100 stores across the mid-Atlantic.

 An Amazing Waterfall

-The beautiful Genessee River flows through the city of Rochester in a series of falls, with the most glamorous and well-known being the 96 ft High Falls.
+The beautiful Genessee River flows through Rochester’s city in a series of falls, with the most glamorous and well-known being the 96 ft High Falls.
 Two miles away are the Lower and Middle Falls, its counterparts.
-The water is relaxing to look at and beautiful for photographs, but also a great source for hydroelectric power.
+The water is relaxing to look at and beautiful for photographs, but also an excellent source for hydroelectric power.